datalad-handbook/book/docs/basics/101-136-filesystem.rst

 Removing annexed content entirely
 """""""""""""""""""""""""""""""""

-.. index:: ! datalad command; drop
+.. index:: !
+DataLad command; drop

 The command to remove file content entirely and irreversibly from a repository is the :dlcmd:`drop` command.